Pepeliz/Photo-date-organizer/README.md

 ## Project purpose

-This is my first project and is intended to demonstrate my python knowledge
+This is my first project and is intended to demonstrate my python knowledge, feel free to suggest ways to improve the script.

 ## Prerequisites